wasadigi/Teaching-HEIGVD-RES/examples/README.md

 **Keywords**: lecture 2, java, io, TCP, server, threads, runnable, workers

 This example compares two "echo" servers.
 The first one is single-threaded and is able to process only one client at the time (other clients have to wait until the previous one is done).
 The second one is multi-threaded

+### 08-TcpServerNode

+**Keywords**: lecture 2, Node.js, io, TCP, server, single-thread, non-blocking, asynchronous, callback

+This example implements a simple TCP server, capable of servicing multiple servers with a single process and a single thread.
+Start it with the `node server.js` command.